 Courses offered by USA 829

-Dates and times for courses are published in the monthly newsletter and in the Event Calendar on this site.
+Dates and times for courses are published in the monthly newsletter and on the Calendar of Events on this site.
 Most courses require an application to be filled out.
-Application can be made through the Event Calendar, downloaded from the monthly newsletter, or sent by return email upon request to firstname.lastname@example.org.
+Applications can be downloaded from the monthly newsletter or the Calendar of Events, and submitted to Kelsey Harro.
 Many of these courses are supported by the USA829 Training Trust and/or the IATSE Training Trust.

 We are always seeking to expand our course list.
-If you have an idea for a class or want to teach a class contact Beverly Miller at email@example.com .
+If you have an idea for a class or want to teach a class, please contact Kelsey Harro.
 Courses have been offered in NYC, Boston, LA, Seattle and other locations where a group of interested members can be assembled.
 Classes are free unless otherwise noted.

 Hazard Communication - a regular course, offered several times a year.
 This class addresses the need for USA 829 members to be able to identify or question hazardous conditions at their work site in an appropriate manner, so work may proceed safely.
 Participants will survey the laws that apply to theatres, shops, locations and work sites.
 Participants will also discuss characteristics of substances that workers are exposed to, including lead and Asbestos, how they enter the body and the degrees to which these toxins have an effect, how to identify them, avoid them, and how to deal with them.